Meall a Bhuiridh & Creise

 The Kings House Hotel is

-situated on the north side of the A82, good for meals
+on the north side of the A82, also good for

-and Compass on these hikes, and know how to use
+and Compass on these Hikes, and know how to use